guide

 connecting to the server

-let’s say you’re hosting at 127.0.0.1:2424. in order to connect to it, you should be using some sort of websocket client, obviously; the address you’re gonna try and connect would be like ws://127.0.0.1:2424?n=Name, where Name would be the display name of your client :]
+let’s say you’re hosting at 127.0.0.1:2424. in order to connect to it, you should be using some sort of websocket client, obviously; the address you’re gonna try and connect would be like ws://127.0.0.1:2424?n=Name, where Name would be the display name of your client (e.g. if you’re developing a plugin for the Stream Deck, the name here would be simply “Stream Deck”).

 channels and messages

-all messages are prefixed with an id that represents which channel this message is being sent through, so for example a message that comes from or goes to the nodes channel would look like nodes:{"event":"list"}.
+all messages that go through the websocket are prefixed with an id that represents which channel this message is being sent through, followed by a colon. for example, a message that comes from or goes to the nodes channel would look like nodes:{"event":"list"}.

 nodes